BlaqueDevs/se-assignment-day-5-technical-writing-and-review-usanCode/README.md

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?

+Answer:

+Sketches and illustrations help to better understand ideas therefore making the info more visuals transform raw data into meaningful insights.

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?

+Answer:

+- Diagrams: help show how a system works

+- screenshots

+- charts: help to better explain data

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?

 Answer: